 Jesse also has significant experience with the Uniformed Services Employment and Reemployment Rights Act (USERRA), and he counsels employers regarding military leave law issues arising under USERRA and analogous state laws.
 With his background as an attorney and professional Soldier, Jesse offers his clients a unique capability.

-Jesse also serves as a deputy practice group leader for the firm’s Commercial Litigation Group.
+Jesse previously served as deputy practice group leader for the firm’s Commercial Litigation Group.

 Pro Bono & Civic Engagement